-The Balkan Peninsula is home to the paradise-like country that is Albania in the southeastern part of Europe.
-It is one of the Balkan countries that is totally worth a visit.
-Albania falls in the middle between the crystal waters of Italy and the northern part of Greece.
-This small country stretches over the Mediterranean Sea, offering picturesque sceneries to behold.
+The Balkan Peninsula is home to Albania, a paradise-like country in the southeastern part of Europe.
+Albania is totally worth a visit.
+It lies between the crystal waters of Italy and the northern part of Greece.
+This small country stretches over the Mediterranean Sea, offering picturesque scenery to behold.

 Unlike the majority of European countries, Albania is rather a poor country.
-The reasons behind that go way back in history to World War II.
+The reasons behind that go back to World War II.
 However, this was never a reason for tourists to keep flocking to this beautiful country.
 After all, there is so much history to learn here, amazing places to explore, and fascinating culture to get acquainted with.

-Let us walk you through an exhilarating list of all the things you can do and the best places to see while spending some quality time on the Albanian lands.
+Let us walk you through an exhilarating list of all the things you can do and the best places to see while spending quality time on the Albanian lands.

 1. Hike from Theth to Valbona

 Along the way, you will be fascinated by the impressive views of the Alps.
 This route features picturesque scenes of raw beauty, alternating between the sceneries and leaving you quite spellbound.
-Lush forests, green terrains are some of the included views on this eccentric journey.
+Lush forests and green terrains are some of the included views on this eccentric journey.
 You will also spot amazing animals living on the farms on the sides of the village roads.

 2. Check the Albanian Riviera (Bregu)